-Adolphe Low – a German-French volunteer in the Spanish Civil War
+Adolphe Low – the last German volunteer in the Spanish Civil War

 Adolphe before Spain

 Adolphe Low was born in Cottbus, south of Berlin, in 1915, but soon moved with his family to Berlin, where he joined a left-wing Jewish youth organisation and then the Communist Youth League.

 At 16, he was arrested for the first time for taking part in a meeting with Polish-Jewish antifascists.
 Later, when his home was raided to arrest him once again, he was luckily absent and managed to escape to France, where he worked illegally, constantly pursued and arrested by the French authorities and ordered to leave the country.
 But he kept returning to Paris and worked in a Jewish canteen until 8.
 September 1936 when, together with 50,000 others, he heard the famous speech by Dolores Ibarruri (‘La Pasionaria’) in the Velodrome d’Hiver in Paris and decided to volunteer to fight in Spain.

 Joining the International Brigades

 In October, sailing in an old coal ship from Marseilles, he landed in Alicante and joined the newly formed International Brigades as a member of the Edgar André Battalion, named after the heroic German Communist who was beheaded by the Nazis in Hamburg, 4.
 November 1936.

 His first battalion commander was Heinz Hoffmann, who years later became Minister of Defense in the German Democratic Republic (DDR).

 In that exceedingly bitter battle to save Madrid, his new Belgian friend and fellow-fighter died in his arms, killed by a dum-dum bullet.

 Adolphe Low fought at Jarama, Guadalajara, Teruel and Belchite – of the 600 volunteers who had landed with him in Alicante only 20 survived.